Frantic search for survivors after mudslides kill 17 in California

 • Destruction: Floodwaters and mudslides destroyed 100 homes and damaged 300 more residences in Santa Barbara County.

+• Train service: Amtrak service in Santa Barbara is suspended through at least Thursday as the crew works to re-open the train tracks.

+• Weather conditions: The storm that triggered the disaster has cleared out, giving way to sunny skies and temperatures in the upper 60s and 70s.

 • Road closed: The debris also shut down parts of the oceanside US 101, a major thoroughfare connecting Northern and Southern California.
+It will remain closed until Monday.

 Race against time

+The storm hit hard between 3 a.m. and 6 a.m.
+Tuesday.
+Between those times, sheriff's office dispatchers handled more than 600 phone calls for help, Brown said.

-In Montecito, rescuers scoured through mounds of mud, furniture and fallen trees to search for trapped victims.
+In Montecito, rescuers scoured through mounds of mud, furniture and fallen trees to search for those trapped.

-Some got good news of disoriented loved ones rescued from the roof of their muddied, flooded home.
+Some received good news of disoriented loved ones rescued from the roof of their muddied, flooded home.
 But others were not so lucky.

-Diane Brewer said her friend, Josie Gower, 69, died after she opened her door and was swept away by the mudslide.
+Diane Brewer said she confirmed her friend, Josie Gower, 69, died after she opened her door and was swept away by the mudslide.

-"It was always a full a life with Josie.
+"It was always a full life with Josie.
 Now, it's just a hole," she said.

 Catholic school founder Roy Rohter, 84, and his wife, Theresa, were swept from their Montecito home.
 Rohter died, but Theresa was rescued, said Michael Van Hecke, headmaster of St. Augustine Academy in Ventura, which Rohter founded in 1994.